-Set up LBC output as normal using the panel Atmosphere \rightarrow Control \rightarrow Output data files (including LBCs).
+To output the LBCs directly from the model, set up LBC output as normal using the panel Atmosphere \rightarrow Control \rightarrow Output data files (including LBCs).
 If active, lateral boundary conditions are generated for all active UKCA tracers (items 1-150).

-To use MakeBC to generate LBCs from the MetUM output after a model run, ensure that you have all the required model ouput going to a fields file and then run MakeBC.
+To use MakeBC to generate LBCs from the MetUM output after a model run, ensure that you have all the required model output going to a fields file and then run MakeBC.
 See the instructions in UMDP F54 (Green and Whitehouse (2010)).